IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/mixins.md

 * 4/27/22 Added collections
 * changed the property *date_created* into *creation_timestamp* and restricted the format to be date-time
 * 6/8/22 Added organism
+* removed mixins for aliases and submitted.
+All properies for aliases and submitted have been moved under the basic_item mixin.
+All schema objects that include the basic_item mixin will also have the properties previously in aliases and submitted.